marcdjulien/spotify-terminal/README.md

 ```
 Linux: ./spotify.py [username]
 Windows: spotify.py [username]

+Use --help or -h to see more options.
 ```
 Where ```username``` is either the email associated with your Spotify account or the user id.